sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-list-page/cp-mobile-dev-kit-list-page.md

 [ACCORDION-BEGIN [Step 3: ](Add a button to view customer list)]

-Now that the Customer List page is created, you will add a button to the Main page to display the Customers.
+Now, that the Customer List page is created, you will add a button to the Main page to display the Customers.
 You will use a **Section Button Table** control.

 1. In `Main_page`, drag and drop the **Section Button Table** container control onto the Page.